 Less than 48-hour notice & compensation

 For each session cancelled with less than 48 hour notice, clients are entitled to receive £10 compensation per unauthorised cancellation.
-This compensation is issued clients by reducing their monthly invoice, and is paid for by reducing the tutor’s pay at the end of the month.
-Clients have the final discretion for wanting to enact this compensation clause; we will be obligated to honour this request.
+This compensation is issued to clients by reducing their monthly invoice, and is paid for by reducing the tutor’s pay at the end of the month.
+Clients have the final discretion for wanting to enact this compensation clause; if this is requested, we are obligated to honour this request.

 As per the tutor’s agreements, if a client complains that that too many sessions are being cancelled or rearranged, we will take steps to replace the tutor.
 We may further decide to reduce the clientele we offer to the tutor in the future.